As shown in the following figure, there is a paper consisting of a grid structure where each cell is indicated by (x, y) coordinate system.

 You may assume that the paper always consists of 10 × 10, and 0 ≤ x < 10, 0 ≤ y < 10.

-Print the number of cells whose density value is 0. (first line)
+Print the number of cells whose density value is 0 in first line.

-Print the maximum value of density. (second line)
+Print the maximum value of density in the second line.

 2,5,3 3,6,1 3,4,2 4,5,2 3,6,3 2,4,1